Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Numerical simulations

 with Dirichlet boundary conditions on $\Gamma_{D}^{1}=\left\lbrace 0,L_1 \right\rbrace \times \left[ 0,L_2\right] $ and Neumann boundary conditions on $\Gamma_{N}^{1}=\left( 0,L_1\right)\times\left\lbrace 0,L_2\right\rbrace $ such that

 and $- \mathbf{k} \,\nabla p (\mathbf{x},t)\,\cdot \mathbf{n} =0$ in $\Gamma_{N}^{1}$.
 Note that $\mathbf{k}$ is the permeability tensor.
 We use a random permeability field as in \cite[Figure 6]{Antofirst}.
+Note that in the coercivity inequality \eqref{ellip1}, we have $c_0=0$, and that keeping the advection term in the nonlinear function $F$ as in \cite{Raphael} was very unstable in our numerical experiments.
 The permeability field and the streamline of the velocity field $\mathbf{q}$ are given in \figref{FIGI}(b) and \figref{FIGI}(c) respectively.
 To deal with high P\'{e}clet number, we discretise in space using finite volume method, viewed as a finite element method (see \cite{Antonio3}).
 We take $L_1= 3$ and $L_2=2$ and our reference solutions samples are numerical solutions using at time step of $\Delta t = 1/ 2048$.
 The errors are computed at the final time $T=1$.
 The initial solution is $X_0=0$, so we can therefore expect high orders convergence, which depend only on the noise term.
-For both additive and additive noise, we use $\beta =1$ and $\epsilon=10^{-3}$.
-In \figref{FIGI}, the order of convergence is $0.53$ for multiplicative noise and $ 1.0285$ for additive noise, which are close to $0.5$ and $1$ in our theoretical results in \thmref{mainresult1} and \thmref{mainresult2} respectively.
+For both additive and multiplicative noise, we use $\beta =2$ and $\delta=10^{-3}$.
+In \figref{FIGI}(a), the order of convergence is $0.55$ for multiplicative noise and $ 0.95$ for additive noise, which are close to $0.5$ and $1$ in our theoretical results in \thmref{mainresult1} and \thmref{mainresult2} respectively.
+The mean of the solution is given in \figref{FIGI}(d).